 Figure 4 displays the Gantt Chart of the project.
 WP3 has to produce the basic software infrastructure to interface the lot 1 solution.
 WP4 provides an enhanced version of an existing software tool (ESMValTool) which will provide metrics and also serve as a backbone for WP5-7.
-Therefore WP3 and WP4 have to start right from the beginning of the project, while WP5-7 only start when the interface definition (deliverable D1) has been completed.
+Therefore WP3 and WP4 have to start right from the beginning of the project, while WP5-7 only start when some basic work in WP 3+4 has been completed.
 The workshop jointly organised with lot 1 (WP2) will be scheduled as early as possible in cooperation with lot 1.
 The indicated time (month 3) is only indicative.
-User consultation in WP7 (organised jointly with SIS contractors) will start before the software coding starts in month 7.
+User consultation in WP7 (organised jointly with SIS contractors) will start before the software coding starts in year 2.